As a dad of two preschoolers, I’m very aware of what soccer equipment works best for toddlers.

 You’ll probably have noticed that soccer players wear long socks that come up to the knee.

-The main reason for this is because players must wear shin guards and keep them covered.
+The main reason for this is that players must wear shin guards and keep them covered.
 Long socks keep the shin guards covered.

 You may or may not decide to put shin guards on your kids, but you should get them some long sports socks to wear while playing soccer.